Time Doctor Review

-Brought to you by a team of 20 individuals in eight countries, Time Doctor currently serves over twenty thousand subscribers around the world.
+Brought to you by a team of 80 individuals in 23 countries, Time Doctor currently serves over 83,000 subscribers around the world.
 Despite the obvious Doctor Who reference, this Time Doctor is a time-tracking and productivity app.
-More than just a digital timesheet, Time Doctor aims to not only track your time but help you learn to use it more effectively.
+More than just a digital timesheet, Time Doctor aims to not only track your time but also help you learn to use it more effectively.
 And, ya know, protect the space/time continuum.

-With the ability to assign time to individual tasks, payroll features, and other productivity aids, Time Doctor is a well-received, well-priced solution for your time tracking needs.
-While perfectly suited for those of you who work from home, Time Doctor is also an excellent solution for small business owners looking for a way to increase their efficiency.
-Moreover, Time Doctor appears to scale well into larger businesses as well; The Home Depot, Allstate, Keller Williams Realty, and Apple (yes, that Apple) all use Time Doctor.
+With the ability to track time, access payroll features, and other productivity aids, Time Doctor is a well-received, well-priced solution for your time tracking needs.
+Time Doctor is perfectly suited for those who work from home and also small business owners looking for a way to increase their efficiency.
+Time Doctor appears to scale well into larger businesses as well; The Home Depot, Allstate, Keller Williams Realty, and Apple (yes, that Apple) all use Time Doctor.

 Table of Contents

-If you want to give it a try before buying, you can sign up for the 30-day free trial, no credit card information required.
+If you want to give it a try before buying, you can sign up for the 14-day free trial, no credit card information required.

 Ease Of Use

 I found Time Doctor very easy to use.
 Once you have an account and have downloaded and installed the program, it leads you through a quick tutorial on how to track your time, take breaks, and add tasks.
 As a whole, this is a seamless process and feels pretty natural.

 Once you know how to do these three things, you know how to do just about everything the downloaded program is designed for.
 To add extra hours, view reports or screenshots, or alter any of your account details, you need to log in to Time Doctor’s web app.